andrew/ultimate-awesome/README.md

 - [Awesome-CLIP-in-Medical-Imaging](https://github.com/zhaozh10/Awesome-CLIP-in-Medical-Imaging) - A Survey on CLIP in Medical Imaging.
 - [awesome-cerebro](https://github.com/cerebroapp/awesome-cerebro) - Curated list of Cerebro plugins and resources.
 - [Awesome-Polybar](https://github.com/TiagoDanin/Awesome-Polybar) - Curated list of Polybar .
-- [awesome-memory-forensics](https://github.com/digitalisx/awesome-memory-forensics) - A curated list of awesome Memory Forensics for DFIR.
 - [Awesome-Denoise](https://github.com/oneTaken/Awesome-Denoise) - One-paper-one-short-contribution-summary of all latest image/burst/video Denoising papers with code & citation published in top conference and journal.
 - [Awesome-Traffic-Agent-Trajectory-Prediction](https://github.com/Psychic-DL/Awesome-Traffic-Agent-Trajectory-Prediction) - This is a list of papers related to traffic agent trajectory prediction. .
 - [awesome-age](https://github.com/FiloSottile/awesome-age) - A collection of projects and resources in the age file encryption ecosystem.